-The Annual Personnel Internal-External Radiation Exposure Report form, apparently in use by 1959 for WSP, includes a section for average dust concentration in disintegrations per minute per cubic meter by calendar quarter.
-None of the exposure reports reviewed had any data in that section.
+The Annual Personnel Internal-External Radiation Exposure Report form, apparently in use by 1959 for WSP, includes a section for average dust concentration in dpm/cm3 by calendar quarter.
+None of the reviewed exposure reports had data in that section.
 This indicates that the dust concentration was not routinely recorded.
-However, because the average dust concentration, when recorded, is in units of disintegrations per minute per cubic meter, the average daily intake can be calculated by assuming a breathing rate of 10 m3/d for typical light work for an 8-hour workday or by using a job-specific value.
+However, because the average dust concentration, when recorded, is in units of dpm/cm3, the average daily intake can be calculated by assuming a breathing rate of 10 m3/d for typical light work for an 8-hour workday or by using a job-specific value.

 No specific in-plant air monitoring analysis sheets were found, but samples of the forms for reporting perimeter air sample data were available.
 These forms could also have been used for in-plant measurements.
-The forms include information on the sampling rate, time, and the gross alpha activity.
+The forms include information on the sampling rate and time and the gross alpha activity.
 The samples were analyzed for alpha and beta activity.
 The results of the dust studies are summarized in the following section.